 Also, it is advisable to obtain an NBI criminal record certificate in the Philippines with an apostille.
 Even if its validity expires, the mere fact that the fingerprints are in the NBI database in the Philippines will facilitate the process of obtaining it in the future.

 You need to have an employer, who is willing to employ you.
 We as an honorary consulate are not included in the process.
-In Milan, Italy, there is a POLO office (Philippine Overseas Labor Office-https://polomilan.dole.gov.ph/).
+Your documents should be processed by a Accredited Philippine Recruitment Agency.
+In Hungary there is a Philippine Labor Office, email them at: laboroffice.hu@dmw.gov.ph.
 They are the best source of information for employment related issues such as contact with potential employers, contracts etc. Follow their instructions and recommendations.
-Also, you need the concluded and certified by POLO contract in order to apply for work visa to Bulgarian Embassy in Hanoi, Vietnam.
+Also, you need the concluded and certified by the Philippine Labor Office contract in order to apply for work visa to Bulgarian Embassy in Hanoi, Vietnam.
+You also need to get an OEC in order to be able to leave the Philippines.